Hazard identification & risk assessment policy template

 Purpose & scope

-The policy's objectives and who it applies to across the organisation.
+The policy's objectives and who and where it applies across the organisation.

 Hazard identification methods

-Techniques including workplace inspections, incident analysis and job safety analysis.
+Workplace inspections, incident analysis and job safety analysis (JSA).

 Risk assessment process